erizov/Professor/semester_1/lecture_11_dynamic_programming/longest_common_subsequence/README.md

 ## Often Used Together With

-Longest Common Subsequence is commonly used in combination with:
+Longest Common Subsequence is used in combination with:

 - **Fibonacci**: Often combined for comprehensive solutions
-- **Knapsack**: Often combined for comprehensive solutions
-- **Lcs**: Often combined for comprehensive solutions
-- **Edit Distance**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks